Dermaplaning: What Is It And Is It Right For You?

 This will no longer be an issue for you after dermaplaning treatments.
 The special scalpel carefully removes all the little hairs on your face, allowing for a smoother makeup application.
 Your makeup will look flawless!

 In addition, your facial products are often more effective after dermaplaning.
 The products you use won’t be constricted and blocked by dead skin cells, allowing them to penetrate your skin faster.
+By combining dermaplaning with a proper morning and nighttime skin care routine, you'll have glowing skin all throughout the day.

 Expert tip: For even better makeup application, use SiO Eye & Smile Lift patches at night to lift and reduce the appearance of fine lines.
 With your fine lines smoothed out, makeup won’t seep into your creases because the creases will be whisked away while you’re sleeping!